detehuongquoc/cd0037-API-Development-and-Documentation-project/backend/README.md

 You will need to provide detailed documentation of your API endpoints including the URL, request parameters, and the response body.
 Use the example below as a reference.

-### Documentation Example
+# get categories end point

-`GET '/api/v1.0/categories'`
+`GET '/categories'`

-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Description: Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category.
 - Request Arguments: None
-- Returns: An object with a single key, `categories`, that contains an object of `id: category_string` key: value pairs.
+- Returns: An object with a single key, categories, that contains an object of id: category_string key-value pairs.

 ```json
 {